jose-perth/PyBer_Analysis/README.md

 [![Per City Type DataFrame](Analysis/Ride_data_summary_table.png)](Analysis/Ride_data_summary_table.png)

-A couple of interesting points can be seen on this table:
+As expected the *Total Rides*, *Total Drivers* and *Total Fares* are highest in the *Urban* group and lowest in the *Rural* group.
+However, the inverse order is observed when looking at the *Average Fare per Ride* and *Average Fare per Driver*.
+Some interesting points can be seen from this:

 1. The *Total Rides* in the *Urban* group (1,625) is less than the *Total Drivers* in the same group (2,405) for the time period covered within the analysis.
 There is a considerably number of drivers that were not active during the period.
 This affects the *Average Fare per Driver* significantly.